Montague Grover

-Montague Macgregor Grover (31 May 1870 – 7 March 1943), commonly referred to as "Monty Grover", was an Australian journalist, editor of the Sydney Sun.
+Montague Macgregor Grover (31 May 1870 – 7 March 1943), commonly referred to as "Monty" Grover, was an Australian journalist, editor of the Sydney Sun.

 History

-Grover was born in Melbourne, son of Harry (c.
-1830–1918) and Jessie Grover (died 1906) of St Kilda, Victoria, and was educated at Queen's College, St Kilda and Melbourne Church of England Grammar School.
+Grover was born in Melbourne, son of Eton educated Harry (c.
+1830–1918) and Jessie Grover (died 1906) of St Kilda, Victoria.
+His British great grandfather had been a highway robber, his parents were both journalists and his mother was an entrepreneur who tried to launch a silk farm.
+He was educated at Queen's College, St Kilda and Melbourne Church of England Grammar School.

 In 1888 he was articled to a Melbourne firm of architects but when he emerged four years later the country was in a severe recession, with little chance of employment, so turned to journalism.

 In 1894 he worked for the short-lived unionist newspaper The Boomerang; later that year he joined the literary staff of Melbourne's The Age.

 He transferred to the "Argus" in 1896.

 In 1902 he visited London as secretary to J. C. Williamson.

 Sydney

 He was sub-editor of the Sydney Morning Herald 1907 to 1910, and while on that newspaper was responsible for Australia's first bold headlines.